CynthiaCZ/my_ML_algos/README.md

 * models.py: contains functions to train and predict using a Kmeans classifier.
 * kmeans.py: contains helper functions required by the K-means method via iterative improvement.
 * main.py: contains the main program to read data, run the Kmeans classifier, and print results.
 The goal is to cluster the hand-written digits.
+* output.png: shapes of training and testing data as well as model accuracy.
 * plot_clusters.png: plotted cluster centers to resemble the 10 digits.

 <!-- SUMMARY -->
-## Summary and Acknowledgments
+## Acknowledgments
-The above code and data files are adapted from my implementations of the homework assignments of CSCI1420 Machine Learning and DATA2060 Machine Learning: from Theory to Algorithms.
+The code and data included in this repository are adapted from the author's implementations of the homework assignments of CSCI1420 Machine Learning and DATA2060 Machine Learning: from Theory to Algorithms at Brown University.
+It is important to note that this code is intended solely for educational purposes.
+All rights and ownership of the original materials belong to Brown University.